IVRPowers/blog/content/post/customerengagement/how-to-improve-your-pbx-with-conversational-ai.md

 ###	Call Receptionist (Human).

-Provide a human interaction could be a warm customer care, but remember this interaction may not be expected by users because it do not provide specific value to the call, get the right extension or service in a minimal time is the main customer requirement.
+Provide a human touch could be a warm customer care, but remember this option may not be expected by users because it doesn't provide a specific value to routing call, get the right extension or service in a minimal time is the main customer and business requirement.

 #	The New Way
 ---